italia/daf-cacher/README.md

 # daf-metabase-cacher

-A microservice to cache Metabase plots
+A microservice to cache DAF plots

 This microservice is used by [daf-dataportal](https://github.com/italia/daf-dataportal), iterates over the various plots, takes a screenshot, and caches them.